 The hearing is not intended to be a full-fledged adversarial proceeding: it is intended to be a fair hearing with ample opportunity for both parties (the student and the Institute) to present the facts.
+Due process and impartiality will be followed.
 The Institute will be represented by the Dean of Students or Dean of Graduate Studies, or their designated representative.